 - getting up close to the chimpanzees in the Mahale Mountains

 - experience a game drive where you can expect to see cheetah, bat eared fox, black rhino, Maasai giraffe, lions, elephants, buffalo, and leopards.

 Geographically Tanzania is very diverse and makes for majestic sunsets and breathtaking views.
 The north-east is home to Mount Kilimanjaro and is densely forested.
 The north-west is home to Lake Victoria, Africa’s largest lake, and Lake Tanganyika, the continent’s deepest lake.
 The eastern shore is hot and humid and The Kalambo waterfalls in the southwestern region of Rukwa are the second highest uninterrupted falls in Africa.

-Sayari Camp, Serengeti – The award-winning Sayari Camp is renowned for extraordinary wildlife sightings and supreme comfort.
+The award-winning Sayari Camp is renowned for extraordinary wildlife sightings and supreme comfort.
 Recognized as very comfortable and stylish, the camp features fifteen guest rooms and a small swimming pool.

-Ready for a trip of a lifetime?
+Ready for a Tanzania Safari?

-Be sure to give luxury travel advisor, Margi Arnold a call to discuss your African Safari.
+Be sure to give luxury travel advisor, Margi Arnold a call to discuss your Tanzania Safari.
 With over 25-years’ experience in the travel industry, Margi is an expert that will help you personalize your trip and will ensure a worry-free vacation.
 Start by completing a vacation request or call Margi at 888-568-4432.